SSWConsulting/SSW.Rules.Content/rules/what-your-audience-sees-is-as-important-as-your-content/rule.md

 The following video explains the importance of:

 - Hand gestures
-- An upbeat voice (especially at the beginning of your talk and during an elevator pitch)
+- An upbeat voice (especially at the beginning of your talk, or during an elevator pitch)

 <!--endintro-->